 Heather helps clients secure patents for their innovations.

 Heather has worked in both patent prosecution and patent litigation, with the latter as her primary focus prior to joining Husch Blackwell.
 She previously provided both case management and trial strategy advice for ongoing patent litigation, worked with expert witnesses, and drafted technical reports and briefs.
 Upon joining the firm, she returned to prosecution work, assisting clients as they prepare patent applications and drafting responses to USPTO Office Actions.
-Heather works primarily with electrical, electronic, and mechanical innovations.
+Heather’s background in electrical and computer engineering serves her well in working with clients in the electrical and electronics industries.
+She is especially focused on clients with battery powered systems and devices, and she has worked on IP portfolios related to Internet of Things (IoT) connected devices, as well as battery and electronically powered ground penetrating radar.